-Another must-try dish in Phuket is Stir-fried Chicken with cashew nuts.
-This is exactly what it says in the name, Chicken, stir-fried vegetables and then the star ingredient cashew nuts which are normally cooked in a sweet or sour sauce.
-It’s normally enjoyed with some rice.
+Another must-try dish in Phuket is Stir-fry Chicken with cashew nuts.
+This is exactly what the name says, Chicken, stir-fried vegetables and the star ingredient is cashew nuts.
+It’s normally cooked in a sweet or sour sauce.
+Rica is a good side dish for this meal.

 5. Massaman curry

 Massaman curry is a fusion of Thai curry and Indian-style curry.
 Its most commonly made with red-style curry paste (Thai influence) and dry whole spices like cumin, coriander, cinnamon, and nutmeg (Indian influence).
 Another essential ingredient is roasted peanuts.
-These curries can be enjoyed by vegans and non-vegans
+Vegans and non-vegans can enjoy this curry.